 4. Only tweeting your own work.
 Some authors only tweet their own blog posts or books.
 While your readers are following you to learn about your new stuff, if you never tweet the work of others or quote them, it makes you appear self absorbed.

 5. Asking questions that demand long answers.
 Tweets like, “What’s the last great movie you saw?” and “Who is your favorite female music artist?” can be easily answered in a tweet.
 So they are fine.
 But questions like, “How can Calvinism and Arminianism be reconciled?” isn’t suited for Twitter — unless you give your email address or leave a link for people to answer in another place.
 Sometimes people will ask me questions about my books that are impossible to answer on Twitter.
 My FAQ page is set up for such questions.

 6. Overwhelming your Twitter followers with too many tweets in a day.
 Some people tweet every 10 minutes or so.
 Some tweet 10+ times one after the other.
 So their profile picture fills up one screen of your twitter feed.
 Many people find this annoying.
 On average, I tweet once an hour between 5am and 4pm.
 The exception is if I’m responding to various people.
-Presently, I use Buffer and Timely to queue up my tweets ahead of time and set them on a schedule.
-Both of these free tools keep count of how many times a link you’ve tweeted is clicked and how many times it’s been Retweeted, if you’re interested in seeing what tweets of yours are the most engaging.
+Presently, I use Buffer to queue up my tweets ahead of time and set them on a schedule.
+This tool keeps count of how many times a link you’ve tweeted is clicked and how many times it’s been Retweeted, if you’re interested in seeing what tweets of yours are the most engaging.

 7. Not thinking before you tweet.
 Once you hit the “Tweet” button, what you wrote becomes public.
 So never tweet when you’re angry or upset.
 You might regret it.